olee2002/React-On-Rails-Setup-Guide/README.md

   "name": "YOUR PROJECT NAME",
   "engines": {
     "node": "10.11.0"
-    # or latest and greatest version of node.
-8.7.0 is already old at the time of this README. ;(
   },
   "scripts": {
     "build": "cd client && npm install && npm run build && cd ..",